crossrw/fbd-runtime/README.md

 Limits
 ------
 Calculation algorithm imposes certain restrictions on the possible options scheme.

-* The element can have no more than one output pin.
+* Element can not have more than one output pin.
-* Values of the input and output elements and contacts interconnecting circuits have one defined when you compile the project data type (`tSignal`).
-Usually it is a signed integer.
+* The scheme supports only one data type (`tSignal`).
+This applies to the inputs and outputs of the elements, values of the constants.
+The data type is determined at compile the project.
+Usually it is signed integer.

 Algorithm for calculating the state of the circuit
 --------------------------------------------------
 Calculation of the state controller scheme executed cyclically with a certain period.
 Each cycle calculation circuit state is to calculate output signals to the output elements which are not connected to the circuit.
 Payment scheme in the following sequence: